FREE ELEMENTARY SCHOOL TOUR

 - Teach and reinforce healthy behaviors

-- Teach students that they have the ability to create theatre
+- Teach all students, particularly BIPOC students, that they have the ability to create theatre

-- Teach students that theatre can be about what they care about
+- Teach all students, particularly BIPOC students, that theatre can be about them and what they care about